 Assess any impacts on stock routes due to the project's activities.
-Propose mitigation measures for any disruptions to movement of travelling stock on stock routes.
+Propose mitigation measures for any disruptions to the connectivity of the stock route network and/or movement of travelling stock on stock routes.
 Outline, and cross-reference to more detailed descriptions with the EIS, the impacts of transport associated with the project on amenity, human health and ecological values as a result of dust, noise, vibration, and any other environmental effects.

 The assessment of road impacts will be in accordance with the latest version of the Department of Transport and Main Road's Guidelines for Assessment of Road Impacts of Development, available from the website: <www.mainroads.qld.gov.au>.
-Provide details of any heavy or wide-load over-dimensional loads, including the number and type of vehicles, with a description of the likely timing and routes of those loads highlighting any vulnerable bridges or other structures along the proposed routes.
-Also provide details of the likely traffic to be generated by workforce personnel and service providers.
+Provide details of any heavy or oversized loads, including the number and type of vehicles, with a description of the likely timing and routes of those loads highlighting any vulnerable bridges or other structures along the proposed routes.
+Also provide details of the likely traffic to be generated by workforce personnel and service providers, including likely accommodation facilities and possible bussing strategies to manage peak travel from major accommodation centres.